Anthony Joshua’s body transformation from a skinny Nigerian kid to a two-time heavyweight champion is incredible.

 “February will be here before you know it, and these fights require a lot of planning.”

-“For us, the preferred date and venue for that fight will be in the United Kingdom, in which case we will have to fight outside, so we are not interested in fighting in March.”
+“For us, the preferred date and venue for that fight will be in the United Kingdom, which would require us to fight outside, so we’re not interested in fighting in March.”

-“In reality, if you start your training camp in February, even April will be tight, but that is the…
+“Realistically, starting your training camp in February makes even April quite tight, but that is the…